n3PH1lim/SCUMM_Launcher_OSX/README.md

 # ScummVM App Builder OS X
 ## Build an simple APP with ScummVM and Automator

+Use the script scumm_game_launcher.sh to build an complete independent APP with scummVM and the adventure game.

 ___

 ## What you need